What is Page Speed? SEO Guide for Beginners

 Page speed is not a single number.
 It is a combination of metrics that capture different aspects of the loading experience.
 The most important ones for SEO are:

 Largest Contentful Paint (LCP) measures when the main content is visible.
 This is the metric users care about most because it represents when the page "feels" loaded.
-Target under 2.5 seconds.
+The "good" threshold is 2.5 seconds or less at the 75th percentile (web.dev, LCP).

 Cumulative Layout Shift (CLS) measures visual stability.
 It tracks how much page elements jump around during loading.
-Target under 0.1.
+The "good" threshold is 0.1 or less (web.dev, CLS).

 How to Improve Page Speed on Your Site